 In the attempt to define standards and identify commonalities, UNSA struggled to classify truly innovative and excellent UN research and teaching- by which we mean s) work that introduces new views, theories, methods and other novelties, to be translated into new knowledge products and transferred to practice; and b) work of high-quality and usability.

-As part of a larger UNSA initiative to foster UN expert knowledge, the workshop panel aims to create a joint understanding of innovation and excellence in UN Studies.
-We seek an open discussion as to what extent the field has moved forward, and wish to identify possible restraints and potentials, next to concrete criteria.
+As part of a larger UNSA initiative to foster UN expert knowledge, the workshop panel aimed to create a joint understanding of innovation and excellence in UN Studies.
+We discussed as to what extent the field has moved forward, as well as possible restraints and potentials, next to concrete criteria.

 Photo credit: © Sergey Nivens - Fotolia.com

 The paper builds on the perceived shortcomings and diverse expectations vis-à-vis the field of UN Studies, according to a poll conducted among UNSA and ACUNS members.
 This year's meeting offers an excellent opportunity to discuss the poll*s findings with an expert audience that wishes to reflect about their own UN research and teaching experiences, to gain a better understanding of the larger context, and to identify new approaches, methods, topics - and possible key "connectors" to improve overall cohesion of a yet scattered field.

 Key questions include: How do we explain the rather poor knowledge about UN Studies, and what can we do about it?
 Shall we advocate more UN Studies programs?
 What lead role can ACUNS and UNSA take?